 If you are uncomfortable with any of your responses, take a few deep breaths and try a different approach.
-Your ultimate goal is clear and open communication.
-Venting may feel good for a moment, but the result may be to alienate someone who would be a good resource before, during or after your time abroad.
+Your goal is clear and open communication.
+Venting may feel good, but the result may be alienating someone who could be a good resource before, during or after your time abroad.